• School of Philosophical, Anthropological & Film Studies, (Social Anthropology), 71 North Street, St Andrews, KY16 9AL, UK

 Research overview

-My work has centred on cosmopolitanism and cosmopolitics with an ethnographic focus on the Caribbean and its 'creolising' social-cultural processes.
+My work has centred on cosmopolitanism and cosmopolitics with an ethnographic focus on the Caribbean and its 'creolizing' social-cultural processes.
 I have more than thirty years’ experience conducting and supervising research on the Caribbean region.
-My writing moves between an ethnographic (descriptive-analytical) strand and an exploration of grounding concepts in social and philosophical anthropology: these include the idea of 'common-sense' as a human universal.
+Writing has moved between an ethnographic (empirical-analytical) strand and an anthropological (conceptual-epistemological) one.
+The search has been for a conceptual toolkit with which to make sense of everday experience in a cosmopolitanizing--often dissonant, jumbled and confused, but also potentially liberating--world society.
+A pivotal concept has become 'common-sense' as a human universal.

-My enduring interest as an anthropologist has been in individuals and how they make a meaningful world, finding freedoms for themselves; how they transcend cultural categories and constraints through cosmopolitanizing narrations of experience.
-Theoretically this has led me into thinking about the ideas and practices that make up a cosmopolitan view, including openness or hospitality toward the ‘foreign’, empathy across categorical boundaries, utopian imagining and the idea of the transcendence of immediate or ‘temporal’ constraints.
+My enduring interest as an anthropologist has been in individuals and how we make a meaningful world, finding freedoms for ourselves; how we transcend cultural categories and relational constraints through creative narrations of experience.
+This approach is guided by the idea that 'the personal is cosmopolitical' (Wardle and Shaffner 2017:5).
+It has led me to reenvision the practices that make up a cosmopolitan view, including openness or hospitality toward the ‘foreign’, empathy across categorical boundaries, utopian imagining and the idea of the transcendence of immediate or ‘temporal’ constraints.

-Currently Director of Postgraduate Teaching at the Department of Social Anthropology, I am the author/editor of ten volumes, most recently Cosmopolitan Moment, Cosmopolitan Method, and more than seventy academic papers and other interventions.
+I am the author/editor of ten volumes, most recently Cosmopolitan Moment, Cosmopolitan Method in conversation with Nigel Rapport, and more than seventy academic papers and other interventions.
+With Paloma Gay y Blasco, in 2023, I published 人类学家如何写作: 民族志阅读指南, or How Anthropologists Write, with Shanghai Normal University Press.
 I was awarded the Royal Anthropological Institute’s J.B.
 Donne Prize in 2014.

 Positions held at the University of St Andrews: